Online Matching in Geometric Random Graphs: Algorithm

-\end{theorem} \textit{Proof structure}: The proof of the two theorems is very similar and we prove them together, providing additional details for each subcase where it is needed.
-We first show that the score of \closest\ in $\text{Geom}(\mathcal{X}, \mathcal{Y},c,N)$ is closely related to its score in $G_{\text{glued}}(\tilde{\mathcal{U}}[k], \mathcal{Y},c,N)$, where the vertices of the offline side are generated through a Poisson point process and have their coordinates rounded to a discrete grid (Section \ref{sec:graph_rounding}), with $k$ the discretization parameter.
+\end{theorem} \textit{Proof structure}: The proofs of the two theorems are very similar and we prove them together, providing additional details for each subcase where it is needed.
+We first show that the score of \closest\ in $\mathbb{G}[n,c]$ (resp. $\mathbb{G}_\rho[n]$) is closely related to its score in a transformed graph $\textsc{G}^{\text{glued}}[\tilde{\mathcal{U}}_k,\mathcal{Y},n,c]$ (resp. $\textsc{G}_\rho^{\text{glued}}[\tilde{\mathcal{U}}_k,\mathcal{Y}]$), where the vertices of the offline side are generated through a Poisson point process and have their coordinates rounded to a discrete grid (Section \ref{sec:graph_rounding}), with $k$ the discretization parameter.
 We then show that the score of \closest\ on the modified graph is closely related to the solution of a PDE through the differential equation method \citep{Noiry}(Section \ref{sec:PDE}). \(\Box\)